Master's Programme (120 credits) in Information Technology

 Information on entry requirements can be found in the fact box for each semester – click on the plus sign to expand the box.

-Bachelor of Science degree (or equivalent) in an engineering subject or in computer science.
+Bachelor of Science degree (equivalent of 180 Swedish credit points / ECTS credits at an accredited university) in an engineering subject or in computer science.
 Courses in computer science, computer engineering or electrical engineering of at least 90 higher education credits, including thesis.
 Courses in mathematics of at least 30 higher education credits or including calculus, linear algebra and transform methods.
-Degrees from other countries than Sweden must be at the same level as a Swedish Bachelor's degree in electrical engineering.
-Applicants must have written and verbal command of the English language equivalent to English course 6 (Swedish Upper-Secondary School).
-This can be proved by grades from English education or by such tests as:
+Applicants must have written and verbal command of the English language equivalent to English course 6 in Swedish Upper-Secondary School.

 Available for students within Study Abroad agreements.